antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 Please refer to this `TWIKI page <https://twiki.cern.ch/twiki/bin/view/LHCb/ProjectRelease#LHCbDirac>`_ a quick test to validate the installation is to run the SHELL script $LHCBRELEASE/LHCBDIRAC/LHCBDIRAC_vXrY/LHCbDiracSys/test/client_test.csh

-go to this `web page <https://lhcb-jenkins.cern.ch/jenkins/job/lhcb-release/>`_ for asking to install the client reelease in AFS and CVMFS:
+go to this `web page <https://lhcb-jenkins.cern.ch/jenkins/job/lhcb-release/>`_ for asking to install the client release in AFS and CVMFS:

 * in the field "Project list" put : "Dirac vNrMpK LHCbDirac vArBpC"
 * in the field "platforms" put : "x86_64-slc6-gcc48-opt x86_64-slc6-gcc49-opt"